AscendingPassage.com HOME PAGE.

 Our first deep pit brought us into the South Chamber, which gave us the cartouche of Merenptah, and made us realize that we had found a building which has no known counterpart in Egypt.
 Then came the discovery of the Great Hall and then of the sloping passage.
 Here our hopes rose high, for the entrance of the passage had an enormous roofing stone still in position; but we soon found that was the only one that remained, the rest of the roof having suffered the same fate as the other parts of the building.

-I was able to copy only a very small portion of the inscriptions; for though we cleared the passage to the floor, two days of high winds silted it up to the level of the roof.
-The whole of the excavation was greatly retarded by heavy falls of sand, the Roman filling being so loose that there were continual rivulets of sand running down the sides; and high wind would bring down half a ton of sand and stones in one fall.
+I was able to copy only a very small portion of the inscriptions, for though we cleared the passage to the floor, two days of high winds silted it up to the level of the roof.
+The whole of the excavation was greatly slowed by heavy falls of sand, the Roman filling being so loose that there were continual rivulets of sand running down the sides.
+A high wind would bring down half a ton of sand and stones in one fall.
 To sit in a deep pit under an irregular but continuous fire of small stones, with the chance of a big stone coming down too, is an experience more amusing to look back upon than to endure.

 The rock-like gebel at a distance of about sixty feet from the wall, was cut in a slope like a staircase from the surface of the desert, sloping down towards the wall.
 Two mud brick retaining walls had been built across it to retain the sand.

 Section 3.
 At first sight there was nothing to indicate the real nature of this building, but later two hypotheses presented themselves.
 The cartouche of Merenptah appeared in every place where it could be inserted, and we therefore had to consider the possibility of it being his tomb.
-The two points in favour of this hypothesis are that the walls are inscribed with scenes and chapters from the books of Am Duat and of the Dead, and that Merenptah is called the Osiris and "Maat-kheru".
-Now M. Maspero has pointed out very clearly that the epithet Maat-kheru can be applied to the living equally well as to the dead; one of his most convincing instances being taken from the Temple of Sety at Abydos, where the youthful Rameses II, destined to live to a very great age, is called Maat-Kheru.
-I have endeavoured to prove (chap v) that the king, in his lifetime as well as in death, was identified with Osiris; this being so, the fact of his being called Osiris does not of itself show that this was his funeral monument.
-We must remember also that Merenptah had a very fine tomb in the Valley of the Kings; he was hardly likely to make two of such magnificence, one at Thebes and one at Abydos.
+The two points in favor of this hypothesis are that the walls are inscribed with scenes and chapters from the books of Am Duat and of the Dead, and that Merenptah is called the Osiris and "Maat-kheru".
+Now M. Maspero has pointed out very clearly that the epithet Maat-kheru can be applied to the living equally well as to the dead.
+One of his most convincing instances was taken from the Temple of Seti at Abydos, where the youthful Rameses II, destined to live to a very great age, is called Maat-Kheru.
+I have endeavoured to prove (chap v) that the king, in his lifetime as well as in death, was identified with Osiris.
+This being so, the fact of his being called Osiris does not of itself show that this was his funeral monument.
+We must remember also that Merenptah had a very fine tomb in the Valley of the Kings, he was hardly likely to make two of such magnificence.

 The sculptures in the Great Hall are the Vivification of Osiris by Horus, and the offering of incense by Merenptah; between the two sculptures is inscribed chapter cxlii of the "Book of the Dead", the "Chapter of knowing the Names of Osiris".
 The other chapters of the "Book of the Dead" inscribed on the walls were pronounced by M. Maspero, when he saw them, to be the "Book of Osiris".
 The books of "Gates" and of "Am Duat", which are sculpted and painted on the north passage, were said by the ancient Egyptians to have had their origin in the decorations which Horus executed on the walls of the tomb of his father Osiris.